ankeetmaini/blog/content/posts/planning-checklist.md

   - reduce the javascript bundle size by 120kb to improve time to interactive
     - remove lodash
     - write a lighter implementation for the product page image component which is 100kb in size
-  - 🔺 enable edge caching for product listing to speed up the api response time
+  - 🔺 enable edge caching for product listing call to speed up the api response time
   - 🔺 partial painting of product page reusing the state of homepage while the api call is in progress

-> 🔺 means that the initiative needs refinement and is a fuzzy item. it will usually reqire an hld/lld/1-pager and would probably get executed as a spike item where concrete details would become clear after a deep-dive or a small poc.
+> 🔺 means that the initiative needs refinement and is a fuzzy item. it will usually require an hld/lld/1-pager and would probably get executed as a spike item where concrete details would get added after a deep-dive or a small poc.
->> the staff+ engineers would also have to make a case as to why do they think the above initiative is needed with roi in mind as well because such fuzzy initiatives require greater engineering efforts and often run into risk during execution
+>> the staff+ engineers would also have to make a case as to why do they think the above initiative is needed with roi in mind as well, because such fuzzy initiatives require greater engineering efforts and often run into risk during execution

 </div>